Bill seeks to regulate platform worker employment model

 Under the proposal, a contract between an operative and a company that provides a services platform will not constitute an employer-employee relationship, as long as the operative Is not obliged to provide service at certain times or of a certain scope, and is allowed to work with other companies, and is not obliged to provide service as a condition of continued engagement with the company.

-The background is the model whereby companies engage messengers as self-employed workers, giving considerable flexibility.
+The background is the model whereby companies engage platform workers as self-employed workers, giving considerable flexibility.
 A class action brought by a Wolt messenger, claiming that an employment relationship should be recognized between him and the company, was approved for hearing.
 Wolt appealed, and the National Labor Court referred the sides to a mediation procedure, which is still in progress.

 Last week, a representative of the State Attorney’s Office informed the court of the work of an inter-ministerial team set up by the Ministry of Labor to examine the employment model.
 He stated that the team lacked data on the extent of employment by digital platforms in Israel, and that a study of the matter would be commissioned.